 Clients who own a business will need to address a business succession plan in their estate plan.
 Be prepared to answer questions about your business’s current affairs and future plans, and bring along relevant documents to establish the business’s assets, liabilities, and insurance policies.

+Let the JacksonWhite Estate Planning team help you navigate through the types of safeties that you can build into your estate plans.
+Whatever the size of the estate is, we can find a plan that protects you and your family.
 Assuming you decide to hire the attorney at the conclusion of your consultation appointment, the consultation fee is included in the cost of estate planning services.
 In other words, there’s no need to write a check for the consultation.

 Consultation appointments are far more productive when you bring as much documentation as possible.
 In short, it’s best to over-prepare.